paulej/perc-framework/draft-jones-perc-private-media-framework.md

 This solution framework uses the following terms or conventions:

 Endpoint:  An RTP flow terminating entity that also terminates the end-to-end (E2E) security context.
-This may include user endpoints, gateways, MCUs and more that are in a trusted domain for given deployment.
+This may include user endpoints, gateways, MCUs, recording device and more that are in a trusted domain for a given deployment.

 MDD:  Media Distribution Device - An RTP middlebox that is not allowed to be part of end-to-end media security.
 It may operate according to any of the RTP topologies [@I-D.ietf-avtcore-rtp-topologies-update] per the constraints defined by the PERC system, which includes, but not limited to, having no access to RTP media and having limits on what RTP header fields can be altered.